Simha-Kalimipalli/awesome-flow-visualiation/README.md

 # awesome-flow-visualization
 A helpful list of Orgin-Destinaton flow visualization tools and research.

-Orgin-Destinaton flow visualizations are vital accross a multiple of fields including transportation engineering, economic trade analysis and demography mapping.
+Orgin-Destinaton flow visualizations are vital accross a multiude of fields including transportation engineering, economic trade analysis and demography mapping.

+Feel free to contribute by opening an issue or creating a pull request.

 ## Tools (by Language/ parent software)